waynechoidev/skilled_kiwi_server/readme.md

 It is backend codebase for "Skilled Kiwi".

-While I am focusing on frontend more, I just implement rest API endpoint just every time I need on the client side.
+While I am focusing on frontend more, I just implemented rest API endpoint just every time I need in a bottom-up approach.

 So I cannot guarantee quality of the code.
 Of course, you can, but I do not recommend you to read these codes.

 I might build whole new application later on with other framework.

 I would like to provide API documentation on this page, but it might be changed again.